denten-books/plain-text/4-sign.md

 information beyond human time, not available to attempts of unmediated, direct interpretation.

-Several engineering solutions emerged to augment the sensory limits of human information processing.
-Most importantly, the automated printing telegraph decoupled encoding from transmission.
-At that point, it became possible to prepare messages in advance, in volume, and to run the messages through a machine without human assistance.
-With the introduction of mechanised reading and writing techniques, the telegraph diverged from the telephone to become a device of asynchronous communication, displacing the act of communication in time as it did in space.

-The "information density," of the system was further limited by the number and the size of available cables.
-Independent developments in communication technology led to a range of techniques known as "multiplexing"---ways of sharing the same wire to send multiple messages.
-Multiplexing at the time fell into two broad approaches: time-division, described above, and pulse-amplitude modulation [@rowland_multiplex_1901;
-@hausmann_telegraph_1915].
-Pulse-amplitude modulation involved filling the available space (bandwidth) with simultaneous signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln4-multi] Pulse-amplitude modulation was difficult to implement initially.
-Cross-channel noise and device sensitivity hampered reliable reception and decoding across multiple simultaneous wave frequencies.
+#### Regularity

+Hundreds of alphabet systems were devised to improve the speed of automated communications.
+These tended to evolve from variable-length alphabets like Morse and Hughes to fixed-length alphabets like Baudot and Murray.
+The systematicity of the signal---always the same length, always at the same time---moved the dial further from natural human languages, which rely on affect and variation, to artificial codes, which necessitate consistency and reproducibility.
 Although the discovery of binary arithmetic rightly belongs to Gottfried Leibniz, who, influenced by hexagrams in the *I Ching*, articulated his own system in his *Explication de l'Arithmétique Binaire* (written in 1679 and published in 1703) [@leibnitz_explication_1703], Bacon should take the credit for articulating a system for fixed-length binary encoding.
-The fixed-length property of Bacon's cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications [@jennings_annotated_2004].
-Baudot and the related Murray alphabets [^ln1-murray] were designed specifically with automation in mind.
-Both being fixed-length alphabets, the Baudot in particular did away with the "end of character" that separated letters in Morse.
-Signals could be divided into letters by count (every five codes representing a single character).
-Additionally, the Murray code was more compact than Morse and especially more economical than Hughes, which used up to 54 measures of silence to send a signal representing double quotes.[^ln1-zero] The signal for "zero" in Morse code occupied 22 measures.
-By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into "figure" or "capital letter" states (for the total of ten units) [@murray_setting_1905; @beauchamp_history_2001 380-397].

-![Murray Keyboard Perforator, 1905.
-Note the QWERTY arrangement of the keys [@murray_setting_1905].](images/murray-keyboard.png)

-As the volume of transmissions increased, human operators were simply not fast enough to keep up with the demand of encoding and decoding messages into and from Morse code.
-The rise of printing telegraphs answered the demand of increased information exchange.
-The great variety of printing telegraph designs at the turn of the twentieth century all attempted to solve the problem of automating the encoding and decoding mechanisms of transmission, with the goal of speeding up and increasing the volume of possible communication.[^ln-cables]

-Donald Murray, the entrepreneur and the inventor of the popular Murray telegraph, writes: "It is the object of machine telegraphy not only to increase the saving of telegraph wire [...] but also to reduce the labor cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
-Baudot's and Murray's codes were not only shorter, they were simpler and less error-prone, resulting in less complicated and more durable devices.
-By the end of the nineteenth century a number of devices were in use internationally, making it possible to decouple the real-time encoding of text into code from the operation of the machine.
-A tape containing the message could be prepared in advance, fed into the telegraph, and printed in human-legible form on the receiving end.

-The International Telegraph Conference in Lisbon, held in the summer of 1908, ratified two additional alphabet standards for international use: Hughes and Baudot.
-Both developed in response to the limitations of Morse, allowing for fully autonomous telegraph operation.

-![Table of Alphabets, 1901 [@vansize_new_1901, 23].](images/alphabets-vansize.png)

-This new generation of printing telegraphs could be "programmed" using removable storage media, in a way that a player piano is "programmed" to play a piece by means of a music roll.
-The printing telegraph decoupled the act of writing and reading from the act of transmission, similar to the way the perforated music roll decouples the act of playing the piano from the performance.
-Using external storage media like ticker tape and punch cards, a message could be prepared in advance to be "fed" into the mechanism for transmission at rates far exceeded the possibilities of hand-operated Morse telegraphy.
-Unlike the Morse alphabet which varied in length, the Baudot in particular fixed the length of the encoding to five spaces or "bits."
-Five "off" and "on" spaces allowed for 2^5=32 permutations.
-After encoding the common Latin characters, the schema left space for several special "control" characters.
-The "character space" could further be expanded by switching the receiving mechanism into a special "control mode" in which every combination of five bits represented an individual control character (instead of a letter).

 The invention of fixed-length ciphers lies in the sixth book of Francis Bacon's *De augmentis scientiarum* (*Division of the Sciences*),[^ln2-bacon] an encyclopedic treatise on the "partition of sciences" written in the form of a letter to King James in 1623.
 Book Six of Bacon's systematic account of the sciences is dedicated to speech, speaking, writing, grammar (literary and philosophical), poetry (meter and verse), and, most relevant to our discussion, "the knowledge of ciphers."
 Here Bacon boasts of inventing a "highest degree of cipher" that can signify "all in all" (*omnia per omnia*).
 Bacon proceeded to describe a "fivefold," "bi-literarie" alphabet, which encodes each letter of the English language using a five-letter long string of As and Bs.
 The letter A, for example, became "aaaaa."
 B became "aaaab," C "aaaba," and so on to Z, rendered as "babbb."
 "Neither is this a small matter," Bacon wrote:

 > These Cypher-Characters have, and may performe: For by this *Art* a way is
 > opened, whereby a man may expresse and signifie the intentions of his minde,